sukhmanvig/DreamCode/doc/sprint3/sprint3.md

 ## Goal

 The goal for sprint 3 is to implement features so the user can create an account, view their account information, and change their account password.
-Additionally, we will implement at 1 new game for the website.
+Additionally, we will implement 1 new game for the website.

 Sprint 3 will implement the following: